Up To it! Home >

 EBW - Effective Biomedical Writing ™

-The course has already been given to graduate students in molecular medicine at the University of Milan (three times), to early career researchers and graduate students at the National Tumor Institute in Milan (three times), and to early career researchers at the National Research Council in Milan (once).
+The course has already been given to graduate students in molecular medicine at the University of Milan (three times), to early career researchers and graduate students at the National Tumor Institute in Milan (four times), and to early career researchers at the National Research Council in Milan (once).

 Main learning goals

 - Learn to correctly structure a research article

 - Learn to strategically choose the best presentation of data in graphic, tabular or textual form

 - Experience writing and revising, as well as working with a medical editor